 How Do I Know If My Child Has a Sleep Disorder?

-If your child isn’t sleeping well, sleep disorder could be the issue.
+If your child isn’t sleeping well, a sleep disorder could be the issue.
 Our sleep doctors at Koala® Center For Sleep & TMJ Disorders can help!
 For more information, call us or visit us online to book an appointment.
 We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.